 - Strengthen Maryland’s anti-retaliation laws for workers who rightfully speak up about everything from workplace conditions to overtime pay.

-- Support small businesses – particularly businesses owned by women and people of color – as Maryland’s engine for economic recovery and growth.
+- Support small businesses – particularly Black owned businesses – as Maryland’s engine for economic recovery and growth.